University clearing guide 2014

 - Choose your ideal unis/courses: Once you’ve identified some subject areas which suit you, get searching for clearing vacancies (see “choosing university clearing courses” above).
 Be aware that some vacancies may be filled very quickly so if you’ve made a certain decision then try to apply as soon as possible.

 - Contact your chosen universities: You then need to contact your chosen university directly.
-While some universities have help lines open from 8am on results day, it’s unlikely you will be able to get in touch due to the record numbers of applicants looking for a clearing vacancy.
+While some universities have help lines open from 8am on results day, they will be busy so don’t stress if you don’t get through straight away.
 By midday, you may be able to get in touch with universities.
 You can see more about how to contact universities below.